detachedsoul/inemoni/README.md

-# Repo for Inemonic's website
+# Repo for Inemoni's website